Stephen Finfer

-Stephen Finfer is a music publisher, manager, attorney, television producer, and business executive whose clients have included Kara DioGuardi, Scott Storch, Selena Quintanilla, Emanuel Kiriakou, David Hodges, Greg Wells, Mitch Allan, and Kasia Livingston.
+Stephen Finfer is a music publisher, manager, attorney, television producer, and business executive whose clients have included Kara DioGuardi, Scott Storch, Selena Quintanilla, Jon Bellion, Ingrid Andress, Felicia Ferraro, Emanuel Kiriakou, David Hodges, Greg Wells, Mitch Allan, and Kasia Livingston.
 Having previously operated his own law firm and management company, Stephen Finfer aided Dr. Dre and Master P in establishing their respective record labels, Death Row Records and No Limit Records.
-Together with business partner DioGuardi, he formed and currently operates the boutique music publishing company, Arthouse Entertainment.
+Together with business partner DioGuardi, he formed and currently operates the boutique music publishing company and record label Arthouse Entertainment.

 Early life

 Stephen Finfer was born in Brooklyn, and grew up in Long Island, New York.
 He is a graduate of Brandeis University and the Benjamin N. Cardozo School of Law.
 He is admitted to practice law in the state of California.

 He began his career as an entertainment litigator at the worldwide law firm of Shea & Gould in Los Angeles, before becoming a staff attorney at Capitol/EMI Music, where he ran business affairs for their licensing division (CEMA Special Markets), and Latin music division (EMI/Latin Music).
-Thereafter, Finfer opened his own law firm and management company, where his clients included Dr. Dre/Death Row Records, Master P/No Limit Records, Capitol Records, Priority Records, LOUD Records, Justin Warfield, Everlast of House of Pain, and Selena Quintanilla.
+Thereafter, Finfer opened his own law firm and management company, where his clients included Dr. Dre/Death Row Records, Master P/No Limit Records, Capitol Records, Priority Records, LOUD Records, Justin Warfield, Everlast of House of Pain, and Selena.
 As a manager, Finfer's Deluxe Management banner represented such artists as Fleetwood Mac and Ian Astbury.